portworx/px-docs/maintain/going-production-with-k8s.md

   * etcd -  Setup etcd as a 3-node etcd cluster *outside* the  container orchestrator to ensure maximum stability.
     Refer to the following [page](https://docs.portworx.com/maintain/etcd.html) on how to install etcd and also configure it for maximum stability.
+  * Ensure you have Stork, the storage orchestrator for Kubernetes from Portworx, installed per the instructions [here](https://docs.portworx.com/scheduler/kubernetes/stork.html#install).

 ### Configuring the Server or the Compute Infrastructure